Permit to Practice

 The Regulation of Firms Permit to Practice online training is now available for registration through the Online Store.
 The training provides guidance to Responsible Registrants and other individuals employed by or under contract with a registrant firm of Engineers and Geoscientists BC on the requirements for applying for and maintaining their firm’s Permit to Practice.
 All individuals acting as Responsible Registrants for a registered firm are required to complete this training.
 This course is also available to any individual desiring a better understanding of the ethics, quality management, and continuing education requirements for firm regulation.

 Initially, the training is being offered through an online Learning Management System that consists of 6 courses with a total of 15 self-paced modules.
 The modules review the ethics, quality management, and continuing education requirements for firms, legal requirements under the Professional Governance Act and the Bylaws of Engineers and Geoscientists BC, and provide guidance to firms in developing or updating their Professional Practice Management Plan.
-The estimated time to complete the training is eight hours.
+The estimated time to complete the training is 8 hours.
 The cost of the online training is $100 per attendee, however firms will be credited one free spot when they pay their Permit to Practice Registration fee.

 In-person training will be made available once pandemic restrictions are lifted, and it is determined to be safe to conduct such events.
 In-person training will have specific training sessions for sole practitioners and for multi-professional firms.